calebsmith/gdi-intro-python/set2/slides/part3.md

 ###More with Functions
 Funtions can also call other funtions

-One an use this to break up tasks into small piece that rely on others to do their work
+One can use this to break up tasks into small piece that rely on others to do their work

 ```python
 from math import sqrt